 Fireforce Ventures Review

-Something good has come out the land of Trudeau, a milsurp shop focusing on old school gear that fits the Current Year.
+Something good has come out of the land of Trudeau, a milsurp shop focusing on old school gear that fits the Current Year.
 Founded in July 2016 by three serving members of the Canadian Armed Forces, Fireforce Ventures aims to fill all your Bush War dreams.
 They’re active on Instagram and Facebook, so make sure to follow them for the latest updates.

 I recently ordered their reproductions of the Rhodesian Security Forces uniform along with a couple patches and range cap.
 If you live in the Southern US, it takes around a week for your order to arrive.